akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Is something wrong?’
 Beatrice had noticed that the bread dough had not been tucked or shaped; unusually, it was still a rough, sticky mass, overflowing its wooden rim and drying into a grey crust at the edges.

 ‘It’s your mother.
 She…’ The girl hesitated and the words seemed stuck in her mouth.
-‘She… See, she said she was feeling poorly, so I’ve helped her to the bed chamber to rest.’
+‘Look, she said that she was feeling poorly, so I’ve helped her to the bed chamber to rest.’
 She rubbed her neck, leaving a large smudge of flour there.
 She nodded her head as though she had done her duty, then glanced back at Beatrice as though she’d said too much.
 It was strange.

 ---